raviteja9849/FMML-2021/README.md

 ![image](https://user-images.githubusercontent.com/66083579/153649990-b7808c33-641a-4212-a455-c8d5530ddff5.png)

+⦿    **Induction**:  A bottoms-up approach to answering questions or solving problems.
+A logic technique that goes from observations to theory.
+E.g. We keep observing X, so we infer that Y must be True.

 ⦿    **Deduction**:    A top-down approach to answering questions or solving problems.
 A logic technique that starts with a theory and tests that theory with observations to derive a conclusion.
 E.g. We suspect X, but we need to test our hypothesis before coming to any conclusions.

 ![image](https://user-images.githubusercontent.com/66083579/153650275-272a93a3-054c-4c93-9831-7c2ac6022b45.png)